Matenadaran: Statues

 Since the 1970s an open-air exhibition is located in the colonnades on both sides of the entrance.
-On display there are medieval khachkars; a tombstone from the Noratus cemetery; a vishapakar dated 2nd-1st millennia BC; a door from Teishebaini (Karmir Blur), a Urartian archaeological site.
+On display there are four medieval khachkars; a 17th-century tombstone from the Noratus cemetery; a vishapakar dated 2nd-1st millennia BC; an 8th-century BC door from Teishebaini (Karmir Blur), a Urartian archaeological site.

 New building

 The new building of the Matenadaran.

 The new building of the Matenadaran was designed by Arthur Meschian, an architect better known as a musician, to accommodate the growing collection of manuscripts.
 Its construction began in 1987, but was halted the next year because of the 1988 Armenian earthquake, the First Nagorno-Karabakh War and the post-Soviet economic crisis that ensued.

 The idea was revived in 2008.
 Its foundation stone was laid in a ceremony attended by President Serzh Sargsyan and officiated by Catholicos Karekin II on May 14, 2009.
 It received funding from Moscow-based Armenian businessman Sergei Hambartsumian ($10 million) and Maxim Hakobian, director of the Zangezur Copper and Molybdenum Combine ($4 million), and was inaugurated on September 20, 2011, on the eve of celebrations of the 20th anniversary of Armenia's independence in attendance of President Serzh Sargsyan, Catholicoi Karekin II of Etchmiadzin and Aram I of Cilicia, Artsakh President Bako Sahakyan, and others.

 This five-story structure surpasses the size of its predecessor, providing three times the space with 12,000 m2.
 One of its features is a state-of-the-art laboratory, dedicated to the preservation, restoration, and digitization of the manuscripts.
 Meschian's design seamlessly extends the legacy of the old structure without overshadowing it.
 Like Grigoryan, he incorporated traditional Armenian architecture into its design.